Select Published Work

 3.

-Influence of families and patient-and family-engagement on health and cardiovascular outcomes.
+Influence of patient and family-engagement on health and doctor-patient communication

-Influence of families and patient-and family-engagement on health and cardiovascular outcomes.
+Influence of patient and family-engagement on health and doctor-patient communication

-Influence of families and patient-and family-engagement on health and cardiovascular outcomes.
+Influence of patient and family-engagement on health and doctor-patient communication

 (Related articles)